nicolasalberti00/fj/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit an issue and/or a Pull Request!

+Thanks for the interest and happy formatting!